isomerpages/mse-zerowaste/_zero-waste/04-foreward.md

 * **Resource resilience** to safeguard our access to critical resources, such as food, water and energy.

 The Masterplan will lay out Singapore’s strategies to build these resiliences.
-Our economy is currently based on the linear “take-makedispose” model.
+Our economy is currently based on the linear “take-make-dispose” model.
 We want to move away from this, towards a circular one that reuses resources endlessly.
 To do this, we have set ourselves an ambitious target – **we will reduce the amount of waste (per capita)